solo-io/supergloo/docs/content/concepts/_index.md

 * scaling needs
 * geographic needs

-Managing a service mesh across this heterogeneous landscape that is consistent and secure is tedious and error prone at best.
-Service Mesh Hub provides a single unified pane of glass driven by a declarative API (CRDs in Kubernetes) that orchestrates and simplifies the operation of a multi-cluster service mesh.
+Managing a service mesh deployment that is consistent and secure across multiple clusters is tedious and error prone at best.
+Service Mesh Hub provides a single unified pane of glass driven by a declarative API (CRDs in Kubernetes) that orchestrates and simplifies the operation of a multi-cluster service mesh including the following concerns:

+* Unifying/federating trust domains
+* Achieving a single pane of glass for operational observability
+* Multi-cluster routing
+* Access policy

-## A multi-cluster management plane
+### A multi-cluster management plane

-Service Mesh Hub (SMH) consists of a set of components that run on a single cluster, often referred to as your *management plane cluster*.
+Service Mesh Hub consists of a set of components that run on a single cluster, often referred to as your *management plane cluster*.
 The management plane components are stateless and rely exclusively on declarative CRDs.
 Each service-mesh installation that spans a deployment footprint often has its own control plane.
-You can think if SMH as a management plane for multiple control planes.
+You can think of Service Mesh Hub as a management plane for multiple control planes.

-You can register a cluster with Service Mesh Hub, and it will handle the communications with other clusters - discovering what is running, pushing out configurations, unifying the trust model, scraping metrics, and more.
+You can register a cluster with Service Mesh Hub, and it will handle the communication with other clusters - discovering what is running, pushing out configurations, unifying the trust model, scraping metrics, and more.

+Let's take a closer look at the Service Mesh Hub Concepts

 ## Concepts